| The following is the complete

 for pattern or color.
 But I could find no link, not even a possibility,

+between color, pattern or adrenal disease.
 From a personal perspective, Buddy died of adrenal

 disease at 10 years old; he was a dark silver mitt.
 Sandy has suffered